injectable prep has been approved as cabotegravir

 Injectable PrEP offers a breakthrough in prevention against HIV infection as, providing a long-acting alternative to daily oral medications.
 At H.U.M.
-Clinic, a leading HIV clinic in Bangkok, Thailand, we explore the key aspects of PrEP injection, including Cabotegravir (Apretude) and Lenacapavir (Sunlenca).
-The current FPA-Approved PrEP injection offers protection with doses administered every 2 months, making it an effective option for those at risk.
+Clinic, a leading HIV clinic in Bangkok, Thailand, we explore the key aspects of PrEP injection, including Cabotegravir (Apretude) and Lenacapavir (Yeztugo).
+The current FPA-Approved PrEP injection, Cabotegravir (Apretude), offers protection with doses administered every 2 months, making it an effective option for those at risk.

+Injectable PrEP, Cabotegravir Long Acting injection, is now available in Thailand since February 2025.
 By reducing the burden of daily pills, the Injectable PrEP (Pre-Exposure Prophylaxis) for HIV increases adherence and effectiveness, making it a viable option for many.
-This innovative approach offers a more convenient and effective method of protection against HIV, ensuring comprehensive care for those in need.
 Learn more in this article about the benefits, guidelines, and safety considerations associated with PrEP injection.
-When the medication is approved by Thai FDA, H.U.M.
-Clinic, the HIV Clinic expert, will be the very first clinic to provide PrEP injection in Bangkok.
+H.U.M.
+Clinic, a leading HIV Clinic in Bangkok, is one of the very first clinic to provide PrEP injection in Bangkok.

 Injectable PrEP is a significant advancement in HIV prevention, offering an alternative to daily oral PrEP.
 This long-acting injectable solution is particularly beneficial for those who struggle with the daily adherence required for oral PrEP, making it easier to maintain consistent HIV protection.